rendely/chrome-extensions/soundboard/README.md

 4. Select **Virtual Soundboard Mic** as the microphone.
 5. Use the clip buttons while in the call.
 The sliders control microphone and clip gain before the mix reaches Meet.
+6. Turn on **Stadium announcer** to lower the voice by one octave and apply announcer EQ, arena-style reverb, and echo to the microphone.
+Soundboard clips are not affected.

 Files selected from the panel are held in memory and must be loaded again after refreshing the page.